roykre/RAG-data-challenge/README.md

 ## Project Summary

-I was given a data challenge limited to only two days, during which I needed to implement a RAG pipeline.
-Given a specific case, the system was required to issue a verdict based on the documents I retrieved and the prompt sent to the LLM (Large Language Model).
+In this project, I developed a Retrieval-Augmented Generation (RAG) pipeline designed to answer legal questions based on previous verdicts.
+The pipeline integrates document retrieval and natural language generation to provide informed responses.
+The time allocated to me for this work was only two days, which made the challenge even more intense and rewarding.

 ## Repository Contents